turboapps/docs/reference/command_line/registeri.md

-### register
+### registeri

-The `register` command creates desktop shortcuts and file associations for the specified image on your host device.
+The `registeri` command creates desktop shortcuts and file associations for the specified image on your host device.

 ```
-Usage: turbo register <image>
+Usage: turbo registeri <image>

 <options> available:
      --format=VALUE         Use json format for output